 Section 122 empowers the Commonwealth Parliament to make laws in relation to Territories which have been 'surrendered' by the States or which have otherwise been acquired by the Commonwealth.
 In relation to these Territories (of which there are currently 10), the Commonwealth Parliament can make laws on any subject – that is, it does not share its law-making power with the State Parliaments as it does in relation to the States.
-The Commonwealth Parliament has conferred a large measure of self-government on the people of three of the Territories, namely the Australian Capital Territory, Norfolk Island, and the Northern Territory.
+The Commonwealth Parliament has conferred a large measure of self-government on the people of two of the Territories, namely the Australian Capital Territory and the Northern Territory.

 The Constitution has no Bill of Rights, such as that found in the United States Constitution, which prevents a legislature from passing laws that infringe basic human rights, such as freedom of speech.
 Some express protections, however, are given by the Constitution against legislative or executive action by the Commonwealth, but not by the States.
 Examples are section 51(xxxi) (acquisition of property must be 'on just terms'), section 80 (trial by jury is required in relation to some criminal offences), and section 116 (a right exists to exercise any religion).

 Section 117 prohibits the Parliament of a State from discriminating against non-residents of that State.
 It provides, in effect, that a resident in, say, Victoria shall not be subject to any discrimination or disability in, say, Queensland unless the person would also be subject to that disability or discrimination as a resident of Queensland.
 (The question whether section 117 limits the lawmaking power of the Commonwealth Parliament has not yet been conclusively resolved by the High Court.)